SanchySingla/CUSTOMER-SEGMENTATION-AND-CHURN-PREDICTION-MODEL/README.md

 # Dataset Overview

-The analysis uses the Telco_customer_churn.xlsx dataset, which consists of 7,043 rows and 33 columns**.
+The analysis uses the Telco_customer_churn.xlsx IBM dataset, which consists of 7,043 rows and 33 columns**.

 # Class Distribution
 The target variable 'Churn Label' shows a noticeable class imbalance: